askui/askui-dev-docs/docs/versioned_docs/version-0.17.0/general/01-Getting Started/write-your-first-instruction.md

 });
 ```

 As you can see AskUI tries to click a `button()` but it does not know _which one_ yet.
 Generally you need to think about what makes the target element unique visually.
 Possibly over multiple runs.
 In this case there is no other button with the label `2`, so targeting a button that contains the text `2` should be a reliable way to target this specific element.
-Also check out all the [element-descriptions](../../api/01-API/table-of-contents.md#element-descriptions).
+Also check out all the [element descriptions](../../api/01-API/table-of-contents.md#element-descriptions).

 ```typescript title="askui_example/my-first-askui-test-suite.test.ts" showLineNumbers
 it('should click on my element', async () => {